Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Kac--Rice formula for Gaussian processes

 from which we deduce

-We deduce the alternative expression for $\rho^\J$ from \eqref{eq:14} and \eqref{eq:15}. \end{proof} When the points $(\x_a)_{a\in A}$ collapse on the diagonal $\Delta_\I$ the vector $(f[\x_I,\x_i])_{I\in\I,i\in I}$ becomes degenerate, it makes unpractical the analysis of regularity of the function $\rho^\I$ in a neighborhood of the diagonal $\Delta_\I$.
-The following lemma gives another expression of the quantity $N^\I(\x_A)$ that depends fully on a non degenerate Gaussian vector.
-Recall the definition of the function $f^{[\x_B]}$ for a subset $B$ of $A$ in \eqref{eq:16}. \begin{lemma} One has
+We deduce the alternative expression for $\rho^\J$ from \eqref{eqter:14} and \eqref{eqter:15}. \end{proof} When the points $(\x_a)_{a\in A}$ collapse on the diagonal $\Delta_\I$ the vector $(f[\x_I,\x_i])_{I\in\I,i\in I}$ becomes degenerate, which makes unpractical the analysis of regularity of the function $\rho^\I$ in a neighborhood of the diagonal $\Delta_\I$.
+The following lemma gives another expression of the quantity $N^\I(\x_A)$ that depends fully on a non-degenerate Gaussian vector.
+Recall the definition of the function $f^{[\x_B]}$ for a subset $B$ of $A$ in \eqref{eqter:16}. \begin{lemma} One has

 \end{lemma} \begin{proof} Let $I\in\I$.
-According to formula \eqref{eq:05},
+According to formula \eqref{eqter:05},

 The conclusion follows from the definition of $N^\I(\x_A)$. \end{proof}